Opeseen/Projects/README.md

-This Projecty is about using NLP to know if a News is actually TRUE/FALSE.
+This Project is about using NLP to know if a News is actually TRUE/FALSE.